Skip to content

 If you see results, you’re all set!

-By default, the server runs in meta-tool mode — instead of registering 1006 individual tools (which would consume most of the LLM’s context window), it consolidates them into 42 domain-level meta-tools that cover 100% of the functionality.
+By default, the server runs in meta-tool mode — instead of registering hundreds of individual tools (up to 1011 on GitLab.com Enterprise/Premium), it consolidates them into 32 domain-level meta-tools (47 on self-managed Enterprise/Premium, 48 on GitLab.com Enterprise/Premium with Orbit) that cover 100% of the functionality.

 For example, instead of separate gitlab_list_issues, gitlab_create_issue, gitlab_close_issue tools, there’s a single gitlab_issue tool with an action parameter: